davidforrest/SJC_Music/2023_Spring_notes.md

     - \#rr Pseudo-Odo of Cluny. n.d.
 1998.
 “Dialogue on Music.”
 In Source Readings in Music History, revised edition, edited by Oliver Strunk and Leo Treitler, 198–210.
 New York: W. W. Norton.
 - From West intro: For a fuller review see Neubecker.
 16-38.
 Of the authors and works I ~ave mentioned, the following are translated, with excellent introductions and notes, in Barker, GMW: the pseudo-Aristotelian Problems (selection).
 Arisoxenus.
 Euclid.
 Nichomacus, Ptolemy, pseudo-Plutarch, Athenaeus (selection, Aristides Quintilanus
 - Aristoxenus’ Elementa Harmonica,
-  - Of especial importance is Aristoxenus ofTarentum, a pupil ofAristotle.
+  - Of especial importance is Aristoxenus of Tarentum, a pupil of Aristotle.
 A number ofhismany works were to do wuh music m one aspect or another.
 Nearly all of them are lost regrettably, though valuable fragments are preserved by Athenaeus and others.
 What has survived in a more continuous state consists of a few pages from his Elements of Rhythm and three books of Har-monics, the first of which represents a different treatise from the rest; the third book breaks off in mid-argument.
   - 'Harmonics·. in ancient terminology, is the science dealing with the ordered arrangement of notes in scales and the relationships between scales: It was not concerned like modern harmonic theory with chords and chord-successions.
   - Aristoxenus' harmonic theory was highly influential, and it is regurgitated in several works written probably between the second and fifth centuries AD, where lost portions of Aristoxenus' exposition are also reflected.
 These works are the Introductions to Harmonics of Cleonides and Gau- dentius, the Introductions to Music ofBacchius and Alypius, and the much longer and more wide-ranging work On Music by Aristides Quintilianus.Cleonides' lucid handbook, formerly misattributed to Euclid, is the most purely Aristoxenian.
 - Euclid Sectio Canonis or Division of the kanon